TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab9.md

 Triggers are combined into a list as follows: `[Success(task), Failure(task)]`.
 Even if you only use a single trigger, it must be enclosed in a list: `[Success(task)]`.

+As messages, you can use a simple string like `"Useful message"`, or a list of strings and variables if you'd like to include variables in your message, like `["Fancy message with variable ", v, " and other variable ", t]`.

 ### Cyclic inheritance